sebastiano-barrera/blog/content/posts/mcjs-intro.md

 <!--- Really keep this?
 Should it be shorter? -->

 <!-- TODO  make it clearer: it was and is for *fun* -->
 I started mcjs as my *second* attempt at writing a compiler.
 In 2021, after temporarily changing my living arrangement in response to the COVID situation in Italy, I started devoting a part of the proverbial "nights and weekends" to learning how compilers really work, a topic for which I had long felt a strong but unsatisfied curiosity and interest.
-It would also be way to practice my software development skills while the ["curfew"](https://it.wikipedia.org/wiki/Gestione_della_pandemia_di_COVID-19_in_Italia#Allentamento_delle_misure_di_contenimento_(26_aprile_-_5_agosto_2021)) (sorry, couldn't find a page in English) prevented us all from spending our nights in pubs as we would have otherwise.
+It was also a way to practice my software development skills while the ["curfew"](https://it.wikipedia.org/wiki/Gestione_della_pandemia_di_COVID-19_in_Italia#Allentamento_delle_misure_di_contenimento_(26_aprile_-_5_agosto_2021)) (sorry, couldn't find a page in English) prevented us all from spending our nights in pubs as we would have otherwise.

 There is plenty of good reading material online, ranging from [academic papers](https://arxiv.org/abs/2011.05608) to [blog posts](https://sillycross.github.io/2022/11/22/2022-11-22/) to [tweets](https://twitter.com/DrawsMiguel/status/1727355995507376630).
-With this sort of DIY curriculum, I managed to cover a bunch of topics, including various intermediate representations (SSA, A-normal, CPS), basic optimizations such as constant folding and dead code elimination, register allocation.
+With this sort of DIY curriculum, I managed to cover a bunch of topics, including various intermediate representations (SSA, A-normal, CPS), basic optimizations such as constant folding and dead code elimination, register allocation, and more.

 This was all put into practice by working on *mclua*, a Modest Compiler for the Lua programming language.
 The intention, if you can believe the naïvety of it, was to *purposely* go against the grain and write an Ahead-of-Time compiler instead of the classic interpreter, pretending that I didn't know any better (I do, I promise), and then try to learn as much as possible from this "artificially misguided" endeavor.
 To top it off, the compiler itself was also written in Lua.